Analytic Third

 Dig deeper with Sebastian →

-the analyst's reveries are personal psychological events, I view them as unconscious intersubjective constructions generated by analyst and analysand
+the analyst’s reverie experience constitutes an indispensable avenue to the understanding and interpretation of the transference-countertransference… I view them as unconscious intersubjective constructions generated by analyst and analysand

 Ogden, Thomas, Reverie and Interpretation, 1997supporting